Whether you think you can do or think you can’t, you’re right

-I no longer think my life as a failure.
+I no longer think of my life as a failure.

-They prepared me to make better choices in future and become a better person.
+They prepared me to make better choices in the future and become a better person.

-If I think I can, I’d find out all the possible ways to do it.
+If I thought I could, I’d find out all the possible ways to do it.

-How we think determines how we feel, therefore how we behave.
+How we think determines how we feel and, therefore, how we behave.

 If we decide we’re socially awkward, we’ll feel socially awkward in a social gathering and behave that way to live up to our own expectations, reinforcing our belief.